Application for New Members

 *For guidance in providing acceptable applications, refer to the following sections of the website:

 The Professional Practice (Law & Ethics) Exam is compulsory for certification.
-The current registration form can be found on CTTAM's homepage under "Latest News" or by clicking on the "Forms and Downloads" on CTTAM's home page.
+The current registration form can be found on CTTAM's homepage under "Upcoming Events" or by clicking on the "Forms and Downloads" on CTTAM's home page.

 Newcomers to Canada please click here